shionhonda/hippocampus-garden/content/blog/deep_learning_2023/index.md

 ---
 title: "Year in Review: Deep Learning Papers in 2023"
-date: "2024-01-21T22:01:03.284Z"
+date: "2024-01-27T22:01:03.284Z"
-description: "Uncover the top deep learning advancements of 2023.
-A year-in-review of key research papers and applications."
+description: "Let's look back at the significant progress made in deep learning in 2023!
+Here are my 10 favorite papers."
 featuredImage: deep_learning_2023/ogp.jpg
 tags: ["en", "machine-learning", "deep-learning"]
 ---

+As we step into 2024, let's take a moment to look back at the significant progress made in deep learning throughout the past year.
+In this year-in-review post, I'll share my 10 favorite papers from 2023.
+I hope you enjoy it!

-Reflecting on the past year, it's clear that 2022 brought significant advancements in the field of deep learning.
-In this year-in-review post, I'll take a look back at some of the most important developments in deep learning, highlighting representative research papers and application projects.
-If you're interested, you can also check out [my review of the previous year, 2022](https://hippocampus-garden.com/deep_learning_2022/).
+*If you're interested in this post, you can also check out [my review of the previous year, 2022](https://hippocampus-garden.com/deep_learning_2022/).*

 ## Fast Inference from Transformers via Speculative Decoding